Comic Con Liverpool: History and Organisation

 Future plans for Comic Con Liverpool include expansion out across all three venues within the M&S Bank Arena, incorporating a festival-style atmosphere, and increasing capacity dramatically.

 Venue

-Comic Con Liverpool is held at Exhibition Centre Liverpool within the King's Docks, part of Liverpool's famous port area.
+Comic Con Liverpool was held at Exhibition Centre Liverpool within the King's Docks, part of Liverpool's famous port area.
 As of November 2021, the event expanded into the adjoined ACC Liverpool due to the sheer growth of the event as a whole.
+As of October 2026, Comic Con Liverpool is now held at Liverpool Experience Campus due to the sheer growth of the event as a whole.
 Situated in the newly extended area were more guests, props and sets, and a children's activities area which included fairground attractions.
 At the same time organizers, Monopoly Events announced that they would begin hosting two events a year instead of one as per the previous years, one in May and another in November of each year due to overwhelming popularity.
 In 2023, these dates were altered to April and October.
 In 2024, these dates were altered back to May and November.
-In 2024 the event added a 3rd adjoined part of the venue, the M&S Bank Arena.
+In 2024, the event added a 3rd adjoined part of the venue, the M&S Bank Arena.
+In 2026, the date for November was switched back to October.
+In 2027, the date for May was switched back to April.